zolutal/dwat/README.md

 # Examples

-There are several examples in the `examples` directory.
-The following will roughly describe the `lookup` example in that directory.
+There are several examples in the `examples` directory, the following will roughly describe the `lookup` example.

 ---

 The first step of using the library is to load the file containing DWARF info into memory, and then invoke `Dwarf::parse`: